 If a student is sued for an act or omission and believes they were acting in the capacity of an employee or agent of the College at the time of such act or omission, contact the Dean of Students immediately for instructions.
 See Five College Risk Management Volunteers/Directors/Officers Insurance for additional information.

 The College will not provide any legal defense for any student accused or arrested for any criminal act, whether on or off campus, even if the student is on a field trip or other College function or program.

 The College does not assume any responsibility for any loss or damage to your personal vehicle while it is parked or driven on college property.
 This includes loss or damage caused by falling ice or snow (whether the danger is posted or not), falling trees, limbs or other wind-blown objects; malicious mischief, vandalism or theft; damage caused to your vehicle because you hit College property, including curbs, barriers, speed-bumps or other objects; damage caused by towing or booting an illegally parked vehicle; or damage caused by persons or vehicles unknown.

 The College will be responsible for ‘at-fault’ accidents between its vehicles and personal vehicles.
-Should you be involved in an 'at-fault' accident, contact Campus Police to fill-out an accident report.
+Should you be involved in an 'at-fault' accident, contact Public Safety and Service to fill-out an accident report.
 See Five College Risk Management Auto Accidents, Emergencies/Claims for additional information.